15 Christmas things to do in New York City

 • Which are the most spectacular: The ones between 10th and 12th Avenues and 83rd and 86th Streets.

-Book the Brooklyn Christmas Tour
+Book the Dyker Heights Holiday Tour

-2. See the Radio City Christmas Spectacular
+2. Be amazed by the Radio City Christmas Spectacular

-The Rockettes' Christmas Show| ©Billboard
+The Rockettes Christmas Show| ©Billboard

-The Rockettes' Christmas Show| ©Billboard
+The Rockettes Christmas Show| ©Billboard

 During a trip to New York at Christmas time you must make time in your schedule to attend the legendary Radio City Christmas Spectacular, a magical Christmas show that first premiered in 1933 and has become a true tradition at this time of year.